 Typical Dog Grooming Charges

 Bath-only grooming for dogs with very short hair normally costs 50-75% of the amount for full grooming.
-At-home grooming also costs less then grooming in a salon.
+At-home grooming also costs less then grooming in a salon, depending on travel involved.

 Additional Dog Grooming Charges

 An extra amount is usually charged for any of the following: